 The College's approach to student wellbeing is underpinned by the restorative practice approach, which has at its core an understanding that in respecting ourselves, we learn to respect others.
 This understanding encourages all members of our community to take responsibility for their actions.
 Rather than adopting a punitive approach to student wrongdoing, an emphasis is placed on working with the student so that they can better understand the impact of their behaviour.

-Siena College will respond to all reported incidents of bullying, perceived or actual, sensitively, fairly, and promptly by:
+The College will respond to all reported incidents of bullying, alleged or actual, sensitively, fairly, and promptly by:

-- initiating a Restorative Practices invention - keeping a written record of any bullying investigation. - encouraging students, staff and parents and carers to report bullying and cyber-bullying to the class teacher, Head of House, Director of Students or Deputy Principal Wellbeing and Strategy - investigating complaints of bullying and cyber-bullying in a manner that respects the dignity and privacy of those involved. - ensuring that complaints of bullying and cyber-bullying are handled in a way that is sensitive to students' cultural and linguistic backgrounds, and that recognises the diverse circumstances of students - nominating a person or staff to co-ordinate strategies for the resolution of specific bullying incidents reported in the College - notifying parents/guardians/carers of bullying incidents involving their children - contacting the Police/Police Youth Liaison Officer if the bullying situation has involved violence, threat of harm or alleged criminal conduct - maintaining records of bullying incidents and related interventions in accordance with relevant recordkeeping requirements (such as the Public Record Office Victoria Recordkeeping Standards) - conducting Student Safety Audits at least once a year to promote safe, inclusive, and respectful learning environments - promoting student voice and empowerment in classrooms and also through the use of Student Representative Council to discuss matters associated with bullying, cyber bullying, safety and wellbeing - regularly reviewing and evaluating this policy and the responsible use of technology procedures to ensure they are working effectively.
+- initiating a restorative practices intervention - keeping a written record of any bullying investigation - encouraging students, staff and parents and carers to report bullying and cyber-bullying to the class teacher, Head of House, Director of Students or Deputy Principal Wellbeing and Strategy - investigating complaints of bullying and cyber-bullying in a manner that respects the dignity and privacy of those involved. - Ensuring that complaints of bullying and cyber-bullying are handled in a way that is sensitive to students' cultural and linguistic backgrounds, and that recognises the diverse circumstances of students - nominating a person or staff to co-ordinate strategies for the resolution of specific bullying incidents reported in the College - notifying parents/guardians/carers of bullying incidents involving their children - contacting the Police/Police Youth Liaison Officer if the bullying situation has involved violence, threat of harm or alleged criminal conduct - maintaining records of bullying incidents and related interventions in accordance with relevant recordkeeping requirements (such as the Public Record Office Victoria Recordkeeping Standards) - promoting student voice and empowerment in classrooms and also through the use of Student Representative Council to discuss matters associated with bullying, cyber bullying, safety and wellbeing - regularly reviewing and evaluating this policy and the responsible use of technology policies and procedures to ensure they are working effectively - engaging with parents/guardians/carers to review and evaluate this policy and the responsible use of technology procedures to ensure they are working effectively

-Controlled Document: Date: 01/06/2022 Page 4 of 7 Name of Document: Revision No.: 1 Authorised by:
+Controlled Document: Date: 07/03/2023 Page 4 of 8 Name of Document: Revision No.: 2 Authorised by: